-Following the environmental and social screening and the classification of works presented in previous sections, the applicable labor, environmental and social legal framework for Sint Maarten, and the applicable World Bank Environmental and Social Safeguards Policies, NRPB defined two sets of Environmental, Social, Health, and Safety (ESHS) mitigation measures.
-The first is a set of measures applicable to activities involving works with minor E&S risks; the second is a guideline for defining mitigation measures if works with major E&S risks will be implemented once sites and implementation arrangements are defined.
+Following the environmental and social screening and the classification of works presented in previous sections, the applicable labor, environmental and social legal framework for Sint Maarten, and the applicable World Bank Environmental and Social Safeguards Policies, NRPB defined three sets of Environmental, Social, Health, and Safety (ESHS) mitigation measures.
+The first is a set of measures applicable to activities involving works with minor E&S risks; the second is applicable to works involving moderate risks; the third is a guideline for defining mitigation measures if works with major E&S risks will be implemented once sites and implementation arrangements are defined.
 NRPB developed the following checklist of instruments to be applied according to the scope of works under each Activity:

-Minor Repairs Minor Works with no Temporary Resettlement (TR) needed Minor Works with TR needed Major Work with TR needed Environmental and Social Risks Low Substanti al-High ESHS Requirements in Bidding Documents (all procurement documents, see subsection 4.1) yes yes yes yes ESHS Risk Mitigation Measures for Minor works/minor repairs Works see (sub- section 4.2) yes yes Not applicable Not applicable Specific ESMPs for Major Works (see sub- section 4.3) Not applicable Not applicable Not applicable Yes Specific measures after risk screening Temporary Resettlement (and Abbreviated Resettlement Action Plan needed) (see sub section 4.4) Not required Not Required Required Required Grievance Redress Mechanism, all procurement documents (see sub-section 4.5) yes yes yes yes
+Minor Repairs Minor Works with no Temporary Relocation (TR) needed Minor Works with TR needed Moderate Works Major Work with TR needed Environmental and Social Risks Low Substa ntial High ESHS Requirements in Bidding Documents (all procurement documents, see sub- section 4.1) yes yes yes Yes yes ESHS Risk Mitigation Measures for Minor works/minor repairs and Moderate Works see (sub-section 4.2) yes yes Not applicable Yes Not applicable Contractor's ESMP or ESHS MSIPs Not required Not required Yes Yes Yes Standalone ESMPs for Major Works (see sub-section 4.3) Not applicable Not applicable Not applicable Not Applicable Yes Specific measures after risk screening Temporary Resettlement Plan (and Abbreviated Resettlement Action Plan needed) (see sub section 4.4) Not required Not Required Required To be decided in case of asbestos or extensive Required mold presence Grievance Redress Mechanism, all procurement documents (see sub-section 4.5) yes yes yes Yes yes

+Table 4.
 Checklist of Required Environmental and Social Instruments based on scope of works